 Today, Britain is grappling with the after effects of the financial crisis of 2007/08, but it is still the six largest economy in the world.

-And despite all their protestations the Left have never really put forward a viable alternative economic model to the one championed by the blue-rinse Boadicea.
+And despite all their protestations, the Left has never put forward a viable alternative economic model to the one championed by the blue-rinse Boadicea.